ebennequin/ebennequin.github.io/_pages/about.md

 I am working on Few-Shot Image Classification, with a special interest in bridging the gap between the classical formulation of the few-shot problem and real life use cases.

+My thesis is expertly and kindly supervised by Céline Hudelot and Myriam Tami (MICS, CentraleSupélec), and Antoine Toubhans (Sicara).

 I love sharing my work in any way I can.
-On this site you will find all my publications, along with blog posts, videos, and open-source contributions.
+On this site you will find [all my publications](https://ebennequin.github.io/publications/), along with blog posts, [videos](https://ebennequin.github.io/videos/), and my contribution to open-source: [EasyFSL](https://ebennequin.github.io/videos/).

-My thesis is expertly and kindly supervised by Céline Hudelot and Myriam Tami (MICS, CentraleSupélec), and Antoine Toubhans (Sicara).

-This site is still a work in progress.

 ## News